 IMPORTANT NOTE: Starting in the Fall of 2017, Fundamentals of Music Processing has a permanent course number: 21M.387.
 In the past it was taught under the course 21M.359.

-Fundamentals of Music Processing will be offered:
+Fundamentals of Music Processing is offered:

 - Fall 2017.
 TR11-12:30.
 Room 24-033F

 Fundamentals of Music Processing deals with music analysis in the audio domain as a signal-processing problem.
 In the same way that speech processing uses signal analysis to understand spoken words, music processing uses signal analysis on music waveforms to understand higher level musical structure.